openharmony/request_request_cangjie_wrapper/README.md

 ## Constraints

-- To use the request service, the ohos.permission.INTERNET permission must be requested.
+- To use the request service, you need to apply for the following permissions:
+    -   ohos.permission.INTERNET
+    -   ohos.permission.WRITE_MEDIA
+    -   ohos.permission.READ_MEDIA
 - Request data units are in file form.
 Other data forms need to be encapsulated as file paths by the caller.
 - The request service does not provide complete HTTP/HTTPS interfaces.
 If complete HTTP/HTTPS interfaces are needed, it is recommended to use [netmanager](https://gitcode.com/openharmony-sig/netmanager_netmanager_cangjie_wrapper/blob/master/README.md).
 - The download server must support the HTTP protocol's head method and be able to obtain the download data size through Content-length, otherwise the download task will fail.
 - If the user-specified file already exists during download, it will be verified during task creation and an exception will be thrown, causing task creation to fail.
 - Allows users to specify multi-file upload success policies: multiple files are uploaded in the same task, with the task dimension as the judgment standard.
 All files must be successfully uploaded to determine success.
-- Each application supports creating up to 10 unfinished tasks at most.
 - Compared to APIs provided by ArkTS, the following functions are not currently supported:
-  - Create and start an upload task
-  - Create and start a download task
   - Set the upper limit of bytes that can be transmitted per second for tasks
   - Subscribe/unsubscribe to task failure reasons
   - Subscribe/unsubscribe to task waiting reasons